 As the game has grown, “our needs have grown, and the Hyatt has always been able to offer creative solutions to improve guest experiences,” added Poe-Switzer.

 With 1,260 guestrooms, the Hyatt boasts 180,000 square feet of meeting space and what the Hyatt said is the largest hotel ballroom in Georgia.
 The hotel is also home to Polaris, the famous skyline Blue Dome, and the city’s first rotating restaurant and lounge.

 Each February, the Hyatt recognizes history with its Heritage Celebration.
 In the last 17 years, the Heritage Celebration has honored Coretta Scott King, Ambassador Andrew Young, Rep. John Lewis, Mayor Shirley Franklin and other Atlanta leaders.

 "Hyatt’s purpose is caring for people so they can be their best, and Hyatt Regency Atlanta has worked hard to extend that commitment to our community, from helping establish the Center for Civil and Human Rights to building Habitat Homes, funding Georgia State University scholarships and supporting the Atlanta Fire and Rescue Department, Georgia Aquarium and Atlanta Pride, among many other worthy organizations," McMahon said.
 "Our hotel just recently celebrated a remarkable 50 years in business on Peachtree Street.
 We’re committed to being Atlanta’s ‘Hotel of Hope’ for many years to come."

-Dive in to Georgia Aquarium for the Holidays!
+Dive in to Georgia Aquarium in 2020!